feather-wallet/feather/contrib/guix/README.md

 # Bootstrappable Feather Wallet Builds

-This directory contains the files necessary to perform bootstrappable Feather Wallet builds.
+This directory contains the files necessary to perform [bootstrappable](b17e) Feather Wallet builds.

-[Bootstrappability][b17e] furthers our binary security guarantees by allowing us to _audit and reproduce_ our toolchain instead of blindly _trusting_ binary downloads.
+Bootstrappability allows us to _audit and reproduce_ our toolchain instead of blindly _trusting_ binary downloads.
+Our build environment can be built from source, [all the way down](https://guix.gnu.org/en/blog/2023/the-full-source-bootstrap-building-from-source-all-the-way-down/).
+It allows us to reduce our supply chain attack surface by only including the packages that we need, and nothing else.

 We achieve bootstrappability by using Guix as a functional package manager.
+Guix runs on any Linux distribution and on most architectures (x86_64, aarch64, riscv64).
+To produce reproducible release binaries, you only need to install Guix and run the build script.

+Unlike Gitian, we are not limited to the package set of a particular Ubuntu version.
+Guix allows us to pick and choose our toolchains.
+We are able to use the latest compilers while targeting older versions of glibc.
+Packages that are not available in Guix can easily be defined in the manifest or upstreamed.

+Guix allows us to modify any detail about our build environment with ease.
+Debugging build issues takes less time because we have shell access to the build environment.
+Our source code is bind mounted into the container, so edits to package definitions can be tested incrementally.

 # Requirements